-The purpose of the Cloth store management system is to use the existing manual systems with the help of computer equipment and complete computer software to meet their expectations that their valuable data/information is archived for a longer period of time with easy access and manipulation.
+The purpose of the Clothes store management system is to use the existing manual systems with the help of computer equipment and complete computer software to meet their expectations that their valuable data/information is archived for a longer period of time with easy access and manipulation.
 The necessary software and hardware are readily available and easy to use.

 The clothing store management system described above can result in an error free, safe, reliable and fast management system.
 This can help the user focus on other activities rather than record keeping.
 Therefore, the system will help the organization to make better use of their resources.
 The organization can maintain IT records without redundant entries.